oslac/rust-playground/crates/aws-lambda-fun/README.md

 ## Disclaimer

-*Please note that you may incur AWS charges for deploying the `aws-hello` into your AWS account.
+*Please note that you may incur AWS charges for deploying the `aws-lambda-fun` into your AWS account.
 To track costs in your AWS account, consider using AWS Cost Explorer and AWS Billing and Cost Management.
 You can also set up a billing alarm to get notified of unexpected charges.*